Hell’s Gate National Park is a wildlife reserve and natural wonder like no other in the heart of Kenya’s legendary Rift Valley.

 Located not far from other major Rift Valley attractions such as Lake Naivasha, Lake Nakuru, and Masai Mara National Reserve, Hell’s Gate National Park is easily accessed from Nairobi and worth a visit.

-In this detailed guide, we share why you should consider visiting Hell’s Gate National park, how to put together your own adventure, what to expect, and more.
+In this detailed guide, we share why you should consider visiting Hell’s Gate National Park, how to put together your own adventure, and what to expect—PLUS—our top tour recommendations for 2024 and beyond.

 Lori and I loved our visit to this amazing place, which has been one of the surprise highlights of our travels in Kenya.